Frequently Asked Questions

 Can I still submit a Freedom of Information (FOI) request?

-We have continued to accept FOI requests, but – depending on the nature of the enquiry – our response may be delayed, as staff access to the collection is currently limited.
+We are continuing to accept FOI requests, but – depending on the nature of the enquiry – our response may be delayed, as staff access to the collection is currently limited.

-The Information Commissioner’s Office (ICO) has published a statement about how coronavirus is impacting the FOI process, which you may find useful.
+The Information Commissioner’s Office (ICO) also has a new page about how coronavirus is impacting the FOI process, which you may find useful.

 If you would still like to submit a request, please use our corporate FOI enquiry form.
 If your enquiry relates to a document in our collection, please ensure that you include the catalogue reference(s).